vivekkairi/run-gemini-cli/README.md

 ## Customization

-Create a `GEMINI.md` file in the root of your repository to provide project-specific context and instructions to [Gemini CLI].
-This is useful for defining coding conventions, architectural patterns, or other guidelines the model should follow.
+Create a [GEMINI.md] file in the root of your repository to provide project-specific context and instructions to [Gemini CLI].
+This is useful for defining coding conventions, architectural patterns, or other guidelines the model should follow for a given repository.

 ## Contributing